-Each year ISSI honors researchers who have made important empirical and theoretical contributions to the understanding of self and identity.
-The Distinguished Lifetime Career Award is presented to a researchers who have made major, enduring contributions to understanding self and identity over the course of their academic careers.
-The Outstanding Early Career Award is given to researchers who have made especially impressive contributions to the field within their first 10 years of obtaining a Ph.D.
+Each year, ISSI honors researchers who have made important empirical and theoretical contributions to the understanding of self and identity.
+The Distinguished Lifetime Career Award is presented to researchers who have made major, enduring contributions to understanding self and identity over the course of their academic careers.
+The Outstanding Early Career Award is given to researchers who have made impressive contributions to the field within their first 10 years of obtaining a Ph.D.

 2018 Mark Alicke, Ohio University (award given at the 2019 SPSP Self & Identity Preconference)

 2017 Constantine Sedikides, University of Southampton